alexanderzobnin/grafana-simracing-telemetry/README.md

 ### Create data source

 Navigate to the [Configuration -> Data sources](http://localhost:3000/datasources) in Grafana side menu and click _Add data source_.
-Select simracing-telemetry-datasource from the list and press _Save & test_.
+Select _Simracing Telemetry_ from the list and press _Save & test_.
 You can also enable _Default_ toggle near data source name to make data source default source when you create new queries.